 - Preheat the oven to 400F / 200C / 180fan.

-- Heat 1 tbsp of butter, ghee or oil in a skillet or non stick sauté pan.
+- Heat 1 tablespoon of butter, ghee or oil in a skillet or non stick sauté pan.
 Add the onion and fry for 3 minutes until soft and translucent.
 Add the garlic and sauté for a further 30 seconds.
 Remove from the pan and wipe out the pan ready for the meatballs.

-- Heat 1 tbsp of butter, ghee or oil in your skillet or sauté pan and cook the keto meatballs, turning frequently for 5 - 7 minutes until browned.
+- Heat 1 tablespoon of butter, ghee or oil in your skillet or sauté pan and cook the keto meatballs, turning frequently for 5 - 7 minutes until browned.
 Remove from the heat.
 (Transfer to an oven proof dish if you’re not using a cast iron pan that can go in the oven or temporarily remove the meatballs from the skillet whilst you make the sauce.)

 - Coat the meatballs in the tomato sauce.
-Top with mozzarella, 2 tbsp pecorino and bake for about 15 - 20 minutes until the cheese has fully melted.
+Top with mozzarella, 2 tablespoon pecorino and bake for about 15 - 20 minutes until the cheese has fully melted.
 Top with fresh oregano and cracked black pepper.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.